 Letters of Recommendation

 As you go through rotations, keep in mind who you might approach to write a letter of recommendation.
 Inquire as to whether a faculty member is willing to write a strong letter on your behalf, and officially ask for a letter no later than August.
 Give at least 4-weeks notice, and be clear as to a deadline.
-Provide letter writers with your CV, personal statement, and ERAS Letter Request Form.
+Provide letter writers with your CV, personal statement, and information on using the Letter of Recommendation Portal.

 The number of letters required is specified by the program.
 Most require 3-4 letters.
 There is no limit to how many letters can be uploaded to ERAS, however a maximum of 4 letters can be sent to a program.
 Depending on the specialty, a “Chairman’s Letter” may be required.
 This is a letter of recommendation from the Chairman at your home institution and/or away rotations in the specialty to which you are applying.